Chronicle of Zuqnin: Secular history and contemporary geopolitics

-Spirituality and Personal Grievances
+Spirituality

-Like other chronicles past and present, this chronicle emphasizes that worldly punishments like plagues, earthquakes, and droughts were brought upon by God to punish corrupt human behavior — a theme common to biblical thought, Byzantine chronography, and above all else, Assyrian and Babylonian literature.'
+Like other chronicles past and present, this chronicle emphasizes that worldly punishments like plagues, earthquakes, and droughts were brought upon by God to punish corrupt human behavior — a theme common to biblical thought, Byzantine chronography, and more than anything else, Assyrian and Babylonian literature.
 Historical examples of punishment for sin are presented so that future generations would take heed and not sin, even stating "It is our own fault; because we sinned, slaves have become our masters" with regard to persecution by Muslims.
 When Muslims conquered the monastery of St. Simeon the Stylite and took many innocent Christian captives, the author blames this on the lack of faithfulness and fasting among them, who opted for the debauchery of drunkenness, dancing, and festivals.
 Likewise, when Arabs were driven away near Aleppo in 813, they had no one to blame but themselves as the author attributes this to their disobedience to God.

 The chronicler frequently compares his own time to the period of biblical history, a common feature of the Syriac tradition in which later writers build on earlier ones.
-He compares the Abbasids to the Assyrians and Egyptians of Scripture, who oppressed the people of God - the Israelites at the time, and the Christians in his own time, and Syriac Orthodox in particular.'
+He compares the Abbasids to the Assyrians and Egyptians of Scripture who oppressed the people of God — the Israelites at the time and the Christians in his own time, the Syriac Orthodox in particular.

 The chronicle discusses the persecutions of the Miaphysite faithful amid significant Chalcedonian incursions.
-It also highlights a distinctly separate experience; while Chalcedonians grappled with their ecumenical councils, these matters were merely historical footnotes for the Miaphysites, irrelevant to the non-Chalcedonian churches in the East.
-Although anti-Chalcedonian sentiment is strong throughout, the chronicle still longs for church unity despite the harsh memories of persecution.
+It also highlights a distinctly separate experience; while Chalcedonians grappled with their ecumenical councils, these matters were merely historical footnotes for the Miaphysites, irrelevant to the non-Chalcedonian Churches in the East.
+Although anti-Chalcedonian sentiment is strong throughout, the chronicle still longs for Church unity despite the harsh memories of persecution.

 The chronicle includes a letter from the Jews to Emperor Marcian in which they ask for forgiveness for their transgressions in crucifying the Messiah and request permission to reopen their synagogues.
 They argue that, as Chalcedon has affirmed, what was crucified was merely a man and not God Himself.
 This serves as a polemic against Chalcedonians and not so much against the Jews.

 Astronomical phenomena are vividly described with detailed drawings, including multiple auroras, unusual clouds, and comets, most famously a two-tailed sighting of Halley's Comet in 760.
 These are framed as supernatural warnings connected to divine wrath and the Second Coming.

 One section of interest is called the Revelation of the Magi, found in pages 17–25.
 The story, an expansion of the Adoration of the Magi as seen in the Gospel of Matthew, appears to date from some point in the 2nd-5th century, but was preserved nowhere else than the Zuqnin chronicle.